morpho-matters/morpholib/docs/guides/projects.md

     mation.background = lighttan
 ```

-Here, we define one layer, `mainlayer`, and set its viewbox to be the 16:9 view of the complex plane where its lower and upper extents are `-10j` to `10j`.
+Here, we define one layer, `mainlayer`, and set its viewbox to be the 16:9 view of the complex plane centered at the origin where its lower and upper extents are `-10j` to `10j`.
 This viewbox can be conveniently accessed by calling `mo.video.view169()`.
 This layer is used as part of the Animation object named `mation`.

 For our example scene we really only need one layer, but if you needed more, you would define any additional layers here at the top as well:
 ```python